MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-manage-connections.md

 ---
-title: Add and manage connections from canvas apps | Microsoft Docs
+title: Manage connections in canvas apps
-description: Add, delete, and update connections from canvas apps to data sources such as SharePoint, SQL Server, and OneDrive for Business
+description: Add, delete, and update connections from canvas apps to data sources such as SharePoint, SQL Server, and OneDrive for Business.
 author: lancedMicrosoft
 manager: kvivek
 ms.service: powerapps